Apples at JR Hirosaki Station

 The problem is "futozu dane."
 People who don't understand Tsugaru dialect might think, "Futozu?
 Does that mean it's thick?", but it actually means "the same."
 And while "dane" is also used as a suffix in standard Japanese, it has a slightly different nuance, conveying the speaker's strong will, as in "I guess so."

-So to sum it all up, it means, "Remember?
+So, putting it all together, it means, "You remember, right?
 (You know, right?)
 Yellow is the same as stop."

 ②Please stop at the crosswalk

-This is also a new work from this year, but it is easier than the other three.
-The meaning is "Please stop at the crosswalk for a moment," but even if you don't understand Tsugaru dialect, you should be able to understand it.
+This is also a new work from this year, but it's less difficult than the other three.
+It means"Please stop at the crosswalk for a moment,"but I think you could understand it even without knowing Tsugaru dialect.

 "Ittomaga" means "in the blink of an eye" and is said to have evolved from "ittokima (one hour)."
 Older people sometimes pronounce it as "itomaga" without the "tsu," making it a fairly popular Tsugaru dialect.
 Next, we'd like to focus on the "ke" in "Tomattke."
 In Tsugaru dialect, "ke" is famous for having multiple meanings with just one character.
 It is said that by changing the pronunciation, it can have 12 different meanings, such as "eat," "please give me," and "itchy."
 In this usage, "~kudasai" would be appropriate, so "Tomattekudasai" is the correct meaning